JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/QTmap.png?raw=true)

-Qt-DAB has as said - on the main widget -  a button labeled **http**, when touched, a webserver is started  with on it a map centered around the home position, that - when running - shows the position(s) of the transmitter(s) received.
+Qt-DAB has as said - on the main window -  a button labeled **http**, when touched, a webserver is started  with on it a map centered around the home position, that - when running - shows the position(s) of the transmitter(s) received.